-Copywriting and biz-tech writing are quite lucrative.
+Copywriting and technical business writing are quite lucrative.
 Have you explored all the possibilities out there?
-The following is a list of the different kinds of copywriting, web writing and business/technical writing available.
+The following is a list of the different kinds of copywriting, web writing, and business/technical writing available.

-This would include brochures, postcards, perhaps even signage.
-Also, think about the parts of a whole: slogans, taglines and etc. all need to be written by someone!
-Don't limit yourself to the physical.
-Online outlets need these same services.
+These include brochures, postcards, perhaps even signage.
+Also, think about the parts of a whole: slogans, taglines, etc. All need to be written by someone.
+Physical and online outlets need these same services.
 Can you write a convincing email?
 Then you may be able to provide the service for others.

 Writing for blogs can mean several things.
-You may be hired to write for a blog network, which means that you're authoring one blog that is part of a company of several blogs (sometimes hundreds!).
-Or, you may be hired by a company to blog for and about them--sometimes with a byline/credit and sometimes without it.
+You may be hired to write for a blog network, which means you're creating for one blog that is part of a company of several blogs (sometimes hundreds in a particular category).
+Or, you may be hired by a company to blog for and about them—sometimes with a byline/credit and sometimes without it.

-At an event, you'll notice that there's signage, brochures, and agendas.
-Many conferences, especially in academic fields, provide attendees with large tomes of research and biographies.
+At an event, you'll notice signage, brochures, and agendas.
+Many conferences—especially in academic fields—provide attendees with large tomes of research and biographies.

-Whether you're writing a biography for Wiki, or a summary for a conference, magazine or website, everyone wants their personal spiel to read well.
+Whether you're writing a biography for a Wiki, or a summary for a conference brochure, magazine credit, or website, everyone wants their personal story to read well.
+Memoirs are on the LinkedIn list of most desired things that people will hire others to write.

 With distance learning becoming so much more common, many distance learning companies are turning to freelancers for help with the materials required.
 In addition, educational publishers and online education websites may also be a good target for those versed in K-12 and higher ed.

-You may have an easier time finding these opportunities if you're well-placed (think NYC or LA), but, if not, remember that it's a virtual world out there!
+You may have an easier time finding these opportunities if you're well-placed (think NYC or LA), but, if not, remember the internet makes this a global opportunity.

 Have you ever played those quiz games in a sports bar?
-Someone's got to come up with all those questions and choices!
+Someone's got to come up with all the questions and choices!
 In addition, quiz games are proliferating online.

-If you can write longer pieces, then this is the market for you!
+If you can write longer pieces, then this is the market for you.
+A typical promotional ebook, written for a company, will run from 10,000 - 20,000 words.

 Do you have specialized training?
 Technical writers are some of the best-paid freelancers out there!

-If you don't know how to write a grant, there are many training programs available--check with your local college or non-profit resource center.
+If you don't know how to write a grant application, there are many training programs available--check with your local college or non-profit resource center.
+If your writing helps others win grants, the flow of work will be steady.

 If you're not interested in the commitment it takes to write grants, you may still be able to offer your services to non-profits in other ways.
 Most of them need printed marketing materials, newsletters for their members, and web content.